mattflax/dropwizard-elasticsearch/README.md

 any setting in `settingsFile` can be overwritten with `settings` which in turn get overwritten by the specific settings like `clusterName`.

-### Notes for Elasticsearch 5.x
+### Notes for Elasticsearch 5.x and 6.x

-Elasticsearch 5 does not allow the creation of a NodeClient, and it is disabled in this version of the connector.
+From version  5.x Elasticsearch does not allow the creation of a NodeClient, and it is disabled in this version of the connector.

 The suggested alternative is to launch a local coordinating node, with whichever plugins you require,